Police Cadet Program

 We’re looking for people interested in a career in law enforcement while gaining experience in our community policing model.
 Our Cadet Program is two-year commitment.

-Cadets work under the direction of the superintendent of the Bureau of Professional Development.
+Cadets work under the direction of the superintendent of the Bureau of Community Engagement.
 We provide classroom training and cooperative education.
 You’ll also receive specific, on-the-job training.

 Our cadets learn about how the Police Department operates, and our culture of work.